 1. Duty of care explained

-Commercial and charitable organisations have a legal requirement to make formal arrangements for the collection and disposal of their waste and are prohibited from using domestic collections, public recycling banks, or household waste recycling centres.
+Commercial and charitable organisations have a legal requirement to make formal arrangements for the collection and disposal of their waste.

 Duty of care is normally discharged by having a contract with a registered waste contractor, such as the council.

 The Environment Agency provides more advice about your obligations.

 Our trade waste advisors can help you discharge your duty of care obligations by helping you apply for the correct waste transfer note.

 We have two types of waste transfer notes.